The 5 types of flatmate you WILL encounter (and how to handle them...)

 One of the greatest joys of flatsharing is the different people you’ll meet, live with and form lasting friendships with (hopefully).
 But that doesn’t mean that they will be without their unqiue quirks.

 Here are some of the different flatmates you’ll probably encounter when you sign that tenancy agreement and get settled into that brand new share, and how to handle their individual personality traits.
 NB: you might find you probably fit into one of these categories too…

-Meticulously organised, The House Mum is probably the person who set up your bills, got the Wi-Fi installed and arranged a cleaning rota…before anyone had even moved in.
-The House Mum has many great organisational qualities, is a great source of general life advice and usually makes a brilliant shoulder to cry on in times when you’re missing your *actual *mum.
+Meticulously organised, The House Mum is probably the person who set up your bills, got the Wi-Fi installed and arranged a cleaning rota… before anyone has even moved in.
+The House Mum has many great organisational qualities, is a great source of general life advice and usually makes a brilliant shoulder to cry on in times when you’re missing your actual mum.
 Just watch they don’t get a little too controlling – they’re not your real parent, thus shouldn’t get too big a say in important life matters including: your career, your love life, and how regularly you should be cleaning your bedroom.